 - A. Technical standards.
-For the purpose of this chapter, the following documents shall serve as the official guides and specifications for stormwater management.
-Stormwater management practices that are designed and constructed in accordance with these technical documents shall be presumed to meet the standards imposed by this chapter: - (1) New York Standards and Specifications for Erosion and Sediment Control, (Empire State Chapter of the Soil and Water Conservation Society, 2004, most current version or its successor, hereafter referred to as the "Erosion Control Manual" or the "Blue Book"); - (2) The New York State Stormwater Management Design Manual (New York State Department of Environmental Conservation, most current version or its successor, hereafter referred to as the "Design Manual"). - (3) The Village of Menands Standard Format For Stormwater Management Plans and Reports. - B. Equivalence to technical standards.
-Where stormwater management practices are not in accordance with technical standards, the applicant or developer must demonstrate equivalence to the technical standards set forth in the Design Manual and the SWPP shall be prepared by a professional in erosion and sediment control (CPESC), soil scientist or professional engineer. - C. Water quality standards.
-Any land development activity shall not cause an increase in turbidity that will result in substantial visible contrast to natural conditions in surface waters of the State of New York. - D. Permitting process; additional standards. - (1) Applications shall be made on forms prescribed by the Village therefor, which shall be accompanied by the required fee, if any, established by the Village Board. - (2) The Stormwater Management Officer shall review the application and act to approve, approve with modification, or deny the requested SWPPP.
+For the purpose of this article, the following documents shall serve as the official guides and specifications for stormwater management.
+Stormwater management practices that are designed and constructed in accordance with these technical documents shall be presumed to meet the standards imposed by this article: - (1) New York Standards and Specifications for Erosion and Sediment Control, (Empire State Chapter of the Soil and Water Conservation Society, 2004, most current version or its successor, hereafter referred to as the "Erosion Control Manual" or the "Blue Book"). - (2) The New York State Stormwater Management Design Manual (New York State Department of Environmental Conservation, most current version or its successor, hereafter referred to as the "Design Manual").

+(3) The Town of Colonie Standard Format for Stormwater Management Plans and Reports.